-- Investments-Inclusive of the use of leverage and recycled proceeds from sales and paydowns, we have deployed approximately \$2.6 billion in 144 funded first lien debt investments, \$448 million in 41 funded second lien debt investments, \$127 million in 27 structured finance obligations, \$14 million in 13 equity investments and \$307 million in one investment fund through December 31, 2017. - Credit Facilities and the 2015-1 Notes-On May 24, 2013, our wholly owned subsidiary, the SPV, entered into the SPV Credit Facility with a maximum principal amount of \$400 million.
-In addition, on March 21, 2014, we entered the Credit Facility with a maximum principal amount of \$413 million.
+- Investments-Inclusive of the use of leverage and recycled proceeds from sales and paydowns, we have deployed \$2.4 billion in 138 funded first lien debt investments, \$398.1 million in 37 funded second lien debt investments, \$126.6 million in 27 structured finance obligations, \$10.3 million in 11 equity investments and \$251.0 million in one investment fund through September 30, 2017. - Credit Facilities and the 2015-1 Notes-On May 24, 2013, our wholly owned subsidiary, the SPV, entered into the SPV Credit Facility, with a maximum principal amount of \$400 million.
+In addition, on March 21, 2014, we entered into the Credit Facility, with a maximum principal amount of \$283 million.
 Further, on June 26, 2015, we completed the 2015-1 Debt Securitization.
-The 2015-1 Notes were issued by the 2015-1 Issuer, our wholly owned and consolidated subsidiary.
+The 2015-1 Notes were issued by the 2015-1 Issuer, our wholly owned and consolidated subsidiary. - Credit Platform Enhancements-Our Investment Adviser's investment team has continued to expand and enhance all facets of the credit platform supporting us.
+Additional senior origination professionals were added during 2016 which meaningfully expanded the direct sourcing capabilities, bringing the total number of senior origination professionals to seven as of September 30, 2017.
+The scale of the direct origination platform allows us to maximize the investment opportunity set and increase overall investment selectivity.
+Direct origination has several important benefits including optimizing transaction economics, improving the strength of the loan documentation, and providing greater access to due diligence materials.
+Additional senior resources were added to the capital markets group, further enhancing investment sourcing and syndication capabilities with other lenders, including banks, finance companies, credit funds, and other BDCs.
+Additional professionals were added to the underwriting and portfolio management team to support the overall increase in investment activity and portfolio growth.
+This team works closely with the origination and capital markets professionals, as well as the CPC industry research analysts in executing all facets of transaction due diligence and portfolio management.
+Further enhancements and additions will be made as appropriate to ensure that our Investment Adviser's investment team continues to have best in class execution across each segment of the business.